Dr Elizabeth Dalgarno Previous Research

-Elizabeth has worked in public and private health and social care for 20 years and specialises in challenging inequalities and systemic challenges in health and social care.
+Elizabeth has worked in public and private health and social care for over 20 years and specialises in challenging inequalities and systemic challenges in health and social care.
 Her work centres always around vulnerable and/or marginalised groups.
 She is a staunch advocate of co-designed, developed and conducted research, where research is undertaken by and with the people it concerns, rather than 'on' them.

 She has worked on several National Institute of Health and Care Research projects.